junxit/us-congress-bills-116/bill.md

     - **(B)** a summary of the financial resources allocated to sustainable chemistry initiatives;
     - **(C)** an assessment of the current state of sustainable chemistry in the United States, including the role that Federal agencies are playing in supporting it;
     - **(D)** an analysis of the progress made toward achieving the goals and priorities of this Act, and recommendations for future program activities;
-    - **(E)** an assessment of the benefits of expanding existing, federally supported, regional innovation and manufacturing hubs to include sustainable chemistry and the value of directing the creation of 1 or more dedicated sustainable chemistry centers of excellence or hubs; and
+    - **(E)** an assessment of the benefits of expanding existing, federally supported, regional innovation and manufacturing hubs, centers, and institutes to include sustainable chemistry and the value of directing the creation of 1 or more dedicated sustainable chemistry centers of excellence, hubs, or institutes; and
     - **(F)** an evaluation of steps taken and future strategies to avoid duplication of efforts, streamline interagency coordination, facilitate information sharing, and spread best practices among participating agencies.
   - **(2)** *Submission to GAO* The Entity shall also submit the report described in paragraph (1) to the Comptroller General of the United States for consideration in future Congressional inquiries.